Liège–Bastogne–Liège Femmes

 Liège–Bastogne–Liège Femmes is an annual road bicycle racing event in the Ardennes region of Belgium, held in late April.
 It is part of the UCI Women's World Tour.
 The equivalent men's race is a cycling monument.
-Liege is one of four men's Monuments with an equivalent current women's race, along with Milan–San Remo Women, Paris–Roubaix Femmes and Tour of Flanders for Women.
+Liège is one of four men's Monuments with an equivalent current women's race, along with Milan–San Remo Women, Paris–Roubaix Femmes and Tour of Flanders.

-In 2017, the Liège–Bastogne–Liège Femmes was inaugurated and added to the UCI Women's World Tour, becoming the second of the cycling monuments to introduce a women's edition after the Tour of Flanders in 2014.
+In 2017, Liège–Bastogne–Liège Femmes was inaugurated and added to the UCI Women's World Tour, becoming the second of the cycling monuments to introduce a women's edition after the Tour of Flanders in 2014.
 It is considered one of the most arduous one-day cycling events in the world because of its length and demanding course.
-The race generally marks the end of the entire spring classics season, as the one-day races give way to longer stage races; Liége is followed in the women's calendar by La Vuelta Femenina.
+The race generally marks the end of the entire spring classics season, as the one-day races give way to longer stage races; Liège is followed in the women's calendar by La Vuelta Femenina.

+The race has been dominated by Dutch riders, with Demi Vollering winning three times, and Anna van der Breggen and Annemiek van Vleuten winning twice.

 History

 The men's race was first held in 1892, making it the oldest of the five monuments of the European professional road cycling calendar.

 The first-ever women's race took place in 2017, and was won by Olympic champion Anna van der Breggen.
 With the reboot of the Amstel Gold Race for Women and the creation of a women's Liège–Bastogne–Liège in 2017, the women's season has the same trio of Ardennes classics as the men's.
-Both races are held on Sundays mid-April, in addition to La Flèche Wallonne Féminine, which has been on the women's calendar since 1998.
+Both races are held on Sundays mid-April, in addition to La Flèche Wallonne Femmes, which has been on the women's calendar since 1998.

-From 2026, the UCI will award more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.
+Since 2026, the UCI has awarded more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.